-Health is a dynamic state in which individuals adapt to internal and external environments to strive for optimal well-being and quality of life.
+The Nursing Program faculty believes that an individual is a holistic being with basic human needs aligning with Abraham Maslow’s Hierarchy of Needs.
+Basic Human Needs are fundamental physiologic, psychological, social, and spiritual requirements for the well-being and health of an individual.
+Health is a dynamic state in which individuals adapt to internal and external environments to strive for optimal wellbeing and quality of life.
 Health incorporates human needs, developmental processes, and the ability to maximize individual potential.
-Each person has the right to participate in decisions which affect health.
+Each person has the right to participate in decisions, which affect health.

 Nursing is a caring profession with a goal of assisting clients to achieve an individual level of wellness through a holistic caring approach.
 The client enters the health care delivery system for assistance in managing health needs.
 The profession requires clinical reasoning skills in order to make sound nursing care decisions, which incorporate accountability and integrity.
 Professional nursing actions are also based on a body of knowledge that is the integration of theory from the arts, humanities, physical sciences, and caring-humanistic sciences.

 Consistent with UMA’s strong commitment to the adult learner, the Nursing Program has incorporated the principles of adult education in its curriculum.
 Learning is a linked effort of faculty and students that fosters life-long self-directed learning, critical thinking skills, and personal and professional growth.
 Learning is a continuous process, which involves the student’s intellect, feelings, values, interests, and past experiences.
 The role of the faculty member is that of an experienced teacher, facilitator, resource person, the role model of care and self-care, and the architect of a climate for learning.
 Faculty and students become partners in the relationship-centered educational experience.